winifredxu/CodeCore_Mitch_jQuery/notes/day4.md

 - What happens when you click a link now? console logs the message, but the link does not cause the page to reload.

+- What happens when you click a link now? console logs the message, but the link does not cause the page to reload.

 # Javascript, jQuery, and Rails
 - Create a new Rails application with jQuery support.